 - Cuisine: Italian

-- 4 1/2 lbs chicken parts with bones, skin removed (I use 4 breasts and 6 thighs)
+- 4 ½ pounds chicken parts with bones, skin removed (I use a mix of breasts and thighs)

 - 8 flat anchovy fillets, finely chopped (from a tin of flat anchovies in olive oil)

 - 1 tablespoon finely chopped fresh rosemary leaves

 - 5–6 stalks celery, thinly sliced (2 cups)

 - 1 ½ – 2 medium yellow onions, halved and thinly sliced (2 cups)